Yelp/dumb-init/README.md

 ### Signal rewriting

 dumb-init allows rewriting incoming signals before proxying them.
-This is useful in cases where you have a Docker supervisor (like Mesos or Kubernates) which always sends a standard signal (e.g. SIGTERM).
+This is useful in cases where you have a Docker supervisor (like Mesos or Kubernetes) which always sends a standard signal (e.g. SIGTERM).
 Some apps require a different stop signal in order to do graceful cleanup.